peej/lumberjack-keyboard/README.md

 # Component cover

 Cut a piece of 2mm thick acrylic to size (95x57mm) and drill 4 m2 holes in the corners for the standoffs.
-Use the PCB as a guide for the hole positions.
+Use the PCB or cover.dxf as a guide for the hole positions, you can also use cover.dxf for laser cutting the correct size acrylic.

 Affix the 4 standoffs to the PCB with screws from underneath the PCB.
 Use the remaining 4 screws to attach the acrylic to the top of the standoffs.